Pasture Mixes and Forage Grasses

 Alsike Clover (10%)

-Recommended usage: Red River valley in ND, all of MN, western WI, and Eastern tier of SD counties.
-Legume based hay mix.
+Recommended usage: Red River Valley in ND, all of MN, western WI, and the Eastern tier of SD counties.
+Legume-based hay mix.

 CHS #4 Pasture™ Mix